frc1418/FRCNewTab/README.md

 This extension should work out of box.
 Settings can be configured in the Options link visible in the extensions menu.

+## Packaging
+The extension can easily be packaged into a zip for uploading to the Chrome Web Store by using GNU's `make` command.
+Simply navigate to the extension source directory and type `make`.

 --------------------------------------------------------------------------------

 This project is protected under the MIT license.
 More information in `LICENSE`.